 - Free backup software

-- Multiple backup jobs
+- Multiple backup sets

 - Automatic scheduling